 Over 280 girls from over 50 communities across 7 counties in northern New Jersey.

 Approximately 50% of students are from Catholic grammar schools and 50% public schools.

 9:1 – No more than 20 students in any academic class

 More than 60% hold graduate degrees

-Christ-centered values and the core Dominican principals of study, prayer, community and service are the base of religious education
+Christ-centered values and the core Dominican principals of study, prayer, community, and service are the bases of religious education

 Advanced Placement Courses